JatinTripathi/life_goals/README.md

 This process will setup two containers of Postgres and jatintripathi/goal_balance(python 2.7)

-Build required container and run with single command, Run below command in root directory,
+Build required container and run with single command, Run following command in root directory, `docker-compose up`
-`docker-compose up`

-If above command doesn't work try below mentioned shell script, `build.sh`
+If above command doesn't work try below following shell script, `build.sh`

 This service will work on port 8080, on URL localhost:8080/api/home.